The Honour Her Gallery and Auction has now closed for 2021.

 Honour Her Campaign

-This September, Honour Her will bring together renowned and community artists to tell these stories in support of the 6500 Australian women diagnosed with gynaecological cancer each year, and those working hard to enable them to live better and live longer.
+During September 2021, Honour Her bought together renowned and community artists to tell important stories of women in support of the 6,500 Australian women diagnosed with gynaecological cancer each year, and those working hard to enable them to live better and live longer.